Alain Maca made history in 1972 as he was the first very draft choice by a pro team in American soccer history. (Photo courtesy of Alain Maca)

-In fact, he considered turning pro as an underclassmen as he impressed the Rochester Lancers while he performed for the Rochester Baysiders, an amateur team that Maca called the NASL’s sparring partner.
+In fact, Maca considered turning pro as an underclassman as he impressed the Rochester Lancers and DeRosa, who was their coach at the time, while he performed for the Rochester Baysiders, an amateur team that Maca called the NASL team’s sparring partner.

 “Rochester wanted to sign me as a sophomore in college,” he said.
 “My father said, ‘No, no, no. Get your degree and education.
 What does it mean to be a pro soccer player in American?
 Nothing.’ ”

 Like it or not, Joe Maca was correct.